-EnviroReporter.com exposes a new twist on these plots that would keep the Santa Susana Field Laboratory radioactive and chemically contaminated, saving the polluters hundreds of millions.
-If lab owner Boeing, government agencies, and astroturfers are successful, the toxic land could become Glow in the Dark Park or a new Chumash gambling casino.
+EnviroReporter.com exposes a new twist on these plots that would keep the Santa Susana Field Laboratory radioactive and chemically contaminated, saving polluters hundreds of millions.
+Toxic land could become Glow in the Dark Park or a new Chumash gambling casino.

 PART ONE – HIGH STAKES FOR HOT PROPERTY

-An overflow crowd attended the revived SSFL Work Group meeting in Simi Valley demanding answers about the massive Santa Susana Field Laboratory 30 miles northwest of downtown Los Angeles.
-The site is one of the most radiologically and chemically polluted places in the nation.
-Lab owner Boeing and a Native American tribe with a huge casino are trying to thwart the legal agreements dictating the land be cleaned to background levels of deadly toxins.
-If successful, they could create one of the greatest environmental debacles in the history of Southern California.
+Revived SSFL Work Group meeting in Simi Valley demands answers about massive Santa Susana Field Laboratory.
+Lab owner Boeing and Native American tribe with a huge casino thwart legal agreements dictating land be cleaned to background levels of deadly toxins.

 PART TWO – GLOW IN THE DARK PARK